EnricoBorriello/Data-Visualization-Genetic-Control-Defaults/README.md

 Visualizations for

-William Bains, Enrico Borriello, and Dirk Schulze-Makuch.

-*Evolution of default genetic control mechanisms*
+William Bains, Enrico Borriello, and Dirk Schulze-Makuch, *Evolution of default genetic control mechanisms*

 PloS one 16.5 (2021): e0251568.